 Though the Mustang debuted in 1964, 1965 is when the wheels really started rolling.
 Not only was it the year with the highest number of Mustangs sold ever, but it was also the first year where Shelby and GT options were available.
 In 1965 and 1966, GT very specifically referred to an option package that was only available in combination with the higher powered V8 engines.

+Though these are the usual differences, it's important to note that there are some exceptions.
 Because of the demand for Mustangs during 1965 and 1966, some pretty wild things happened during manufacturing and it’s not uncommon to hear stories of pieces and badges getting swapped around.
-With classic Mustangs, nothing is ever 100%.
-Here are some of the ways you can tell these classic Mustangs apart.
+Barring these notable exceptions, here are some of the ways you can tell these classic Mustangs apart.

 Paint Options in ‘65 and ‘66